waylonggggg/tp/docs/UserGuide.md

 * Edits the student at the specified `INDEX`.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** (1, 2, 3, …).
 * At least one of the optional fields (`n/`, `p/`, `e/`, `a/`) must be provided.
 * Existing values for the specified fields will be overwritten by the new input values.
-* The new name must not match any existing cca names in the student list.
+* The new name must not match any existing names in the student list.

 Examples:
 * `edit_s 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the student at index 1 to be `91234567` and `johndoe@example.com` respectively.
 Their name, address, CCAs, and roles remain unchanged.